 You might also like: Seven Reasons Why a Cruise Can be a Cheap Vacation

 How much will individual non-alcoholic drinks cost on the cruise?

 Bottled water will cost you about $2-4 for a single small bottle.
 Ugh.
 If you can’t (or don’t want to) carry on a case of water bottles, most lines will let you order a case to be delivered to your stateroom.
 Prices vary among lines.
-A 12 pack of 16.9 oz. (half liter) bottles will cost you a little over $5 including delivery fee on Carnival.
-Norwegian charges $27.95 for a 12 pack of one liter bottles.
+A 12 pack of 16.9 oz. (half-liter) bottles will cost you a little over $5 including the delivery fee on Carnival.
+Norwegian charges $27.95 for a 12-pack of one-liter bottles.